slevithan/xregexp/README.md

 </script>
 ```

-There's plenty more that isn't shown in these examples.
-You can even augment XRegExp's regular expression syntax with addons or write your own.
+These examples don't show all of XRegExp's tricks.
+You can even augment XRegExp's regular expression syntax with addons (see below) or write your own.
 For the full scoop, see [API](http://xregexp.com/api/), [syntax](http://xregexp.com/syntax/), [flags](http://xregexp.com/flags/), and [browser fixes](http://xregexp.com/cross_browser/).

 Unicode Base addon usage examples